fru-old/jsdoc-at-examples/readme.md

 ```

 The @expose JSDoc tag adds gYearMonth to the global scope after it is declared.
 Without this the test would fail because gYearMonth is undefined.
+The next example illustrates that any javascript object can be used as an expected values and equality is checked using a recursive `deepEquals` approach.
+When an except is expected use `throws`.

 ```javascript
 /**